huan/sidecar/README.md

 ])
 ```

+To learn more about the power of `initAgentScript`, see also this great repo with lots of examples: [Hand-crafted Frida examples](https://github.com/iddoeldor/frida-snippets)

 ### 2. `class SidecarBody`

 Base class for the `Sidecar` class.
 All `Sidecar` class need to `extends` from the `SidecarBody`, or the system will throw an error.